bbauska/Zombie-Politics/atlantic.md

 <h1>My Super-Special 79th Was Not Super Special<h1>
 <h6><small>A diary entry by a disappointed president</small</h6>

-Dear Diary,2025
+<p>Dear Diary, 2025</p>

-I did NOT have the birthday of my dreams last weekend!
-Everyone knows that 79 is the tank birthday.
-One is paper, 77 is emoluments, 78 you get to destroy one constitutional amendment of your choosing, 80 you get to become the state, but 79 is tanks, and I was so looking forward to my tank birthday.
+<p>I did NOT have the birthday of my dreams last weekend!
+Everyone knows that 79 is the tank
+birthday.
+One is paper, 77 is emoluments, 78 you get to destroy one constitutional amendment of your choosing, 80 you get to become the state, but 79 is tanks, and I was so looking forward to my tank birthday.</p>

-I thought it was pretty clear what I wanted.
+<p>I thought it was pretty clear what I wanted.
 But obviously, it wasn’t!!!
-This was like the kind of tank parade your mom makes you lovingly from scratch, and I wanted the kind of tank parade that is made in China or North Korea.
+This was like
+the kind of tank parade your mom makes you lovingly from scratch, and I wanted the kind of tank parade that is made in China or North Korea.
 I don’t want a special American tank parade where our soldiers are waving and smiling out of the tanks.
-I want one like my friends have.
+I want one like my friends have.</p>

-I wanted tanks, but I got OLD tanks.
-I wanted marching, but I got the wrong kind of marching, where they didn’t even do the little high-kick thing.
-I wanted millions of people to come out and cheer and hold up pictures of my face and they did, but they all went to the wrong places.
+<p>I wanted tanks, but I got OLD tanks.
+I wanted marching, but I got the wrong kind of
+marching, where they didn’t even do the little high-kick thing.
+I wanted millions of people to come out and cheer and hold up pictures of my face and they did, but they all went to the wrong places.</p>

-What does a president have to do to get the right kind of birthday tank parade?
-I have been dispatching troops to American cities and Stephen Miller is openly speculating about rolling back habeas corpus; it is not even subtle at this point what kind of government I’m going for!
+<p>What does a president have to do to get the right kind of birthday tank parade?
+I have
+been dispatching troops to American cities and Stephen Miller is openly speculating about rolling back habeas corpus; it is not even subtle at this point what kind of government I’m going for!</p>